HansjoergW/sec-financial-statement-data-set-daily-processing/doc/_02_xml/parsing_notes.md

 2.1. several presentation arc can reference the same loc element. in this case the presentation should have different preferredLabels (ex. total and terse)

 3. parent-child relation - line calculation
-3.1. there are reports which add a running number to every occurence of to and from label, so the
+3.1. there are reports which add a running number to every occurrence of to and from label, so the
-     hierarchy cannot be evaluated without removing this suffixes.
-Problem these reports will appear as if they have many root nodes within a presentation (0000018255-21-000004) 3.2. it can be that the same to-label can exist under different parent-labels, as well as under the same parent label.
-Therefore, in order to create a "key_tag" for that entry, the attributes to, from and order have to be used
+     hierarchy cannot be evaluated without removing this suffixes, otherwise, these reports will appear as if they have many root nodes within a presentation (0000018255-21-000004) 3.2. it is possible that the same to-label can exist under different parent-labels, as well as under the same parent label.
+Therefore, in order to create a unique "key_tag" for that entry, the attributes to, from and order have to be used
-3.3. there are some rare cases of statements (2 statements in 5500 reports for q1 2021) in a report for which have ambiguous parent-child defnition, meaning
+3.3. there are some rare cases of statements (2 statements in 5500 reports for q1 2021) in a report for which have
-     that the from-node could be connect to more than one to-node.
+     ambiguous parent-child definition, meaning that the from-node could be connect to more than one to-node.
      In this case, the ambiguous entries have to be removed from the structure.
      examples: 0001562762-21-000101 # StatementConsolidatedStatementsOfStockholdersEquity
                0001564590-21-012964 # StatementConsolidatedStatementsOfCashFlows
 3.4. there are some rare cases of statements (4 statements in 5500 reports for q1 2021) that contain multiple root_nodes.